 - The first wild bird case of Highly Pathogenic Avian Influenza virus subtype H5N1 was confirmed on November 3rd, 2021 in a Peregrine falcon (Falco peregrinus) found in Co.
-Galway - Since 3rd November 2021, 59 wild birds in Ireland have tested positive for HPAI H5N1 - HPAI H5N1 has been found in wild birds in the following 12 counties: Cavan, Donegal, Dublin, Galway, Kerry, Kildare, Longford, Offaly, Roscommon, Tipperary, Waterford and Wexford - The species of wild birds affected include peregrine falcon, white tailed sea eagle, brent goose, greater white fronted goose, greylag geese, swans (mute & whooper), merlin, waterrail, magpie, kestrel, common magpie, herring gull, and, corvidae - Faeces (droppings) of wild birds infected with Avian Influenza can contaminate the environment with the infection, which can then spread infection to poultry and captive birds.
-Colder weather and decreasing daylight levels can extend the survival time of avian influenza viruses in the environment.
+Galway - Since 3rd November 2021, 64 wild birds in Ireland have tested positive for HPAI H5N1 - HPAI H5N1 has been found in wild birds in the following counties: Cork, Donegal, Dublin, Galway, Kerry, Kildare, Longford, Monaghan, Offaly, Roscommon, Tipperary, Waterford and Wexford. - The species of wild birds affected include peregrine falcon, white tailed sea eagle, brent goose, greater white fronted goose, greylag geese, swans (mute & whooper), merlin, waterrail, magpie, kestrel, herring gull, corvidae, and buzzard. - Faeces (droppings) of wild birds infected with Avian Influenza can contaminate the environment with the infection, which can then spread infection to poultry and captive birds.
+Colder weather and decreasing daylight levels can extend the survival time of avian influenza viruses in the environment. - An interactive map (for illustrative purposes) courtesy of the Centre for Veterinary Epidemiology and Risk Analysis (CVERA) displaying the locations of avian influenza cases in wild birds is available at the following link https://arcg.is/19zHrf0

 Figure 3.
-Map of Ireland indicating locations involved in confirmed avian influenza subtype H5N1 cases in wild birds from 1st October - 4th January 2022.
+Map of Ireland indicating locations involved in confirmed avian influenza subtype H5N1 cases in wild birds from $1^{st}$ October - $25^{th}$ January 2022.
+(Source: CVERA)